Visit Douarnenez

 Unmissable in Brittany, Kouign Amman (which means butter cake) comes from Douarnenez.
 In this family bakery you will find the authentic kouign which is part of the city’s DNA!

-Expo Photo à Douarnenez
+Photo exhibition in Douarnenez

 Book your holidays in southern Finistère!